OJUrbaniak/interview-project/README.md

 To make designing the UI quicker I decided to utilize TailwindCSS, which integrated nicely with blade.
 For testing, I'm using PHPUnit as it's what I use in my current position.

+When reviewing this submission, please take into account that I didn't have a lot of time to finish everything :)